inmagik/react-rocketjump/v3-website/docs/reducer.md

 ```

 **FAILURE** action is dispatched when your **effect** *rejects / error*
-the `payload` key on action contains the error data.
+the `payload` key on action contains the error generated from effect.
 Default root reducer implementation make *pending* `false` and fill the `error` key with payload from action.

 - **UPDATE_DATA**